"For judgment I have come into this world, so that the blind will see and those who see will become blind." (John 9:39)

 In other words, Jesus has come into the world by God’s command.
 God made a decision to send him into "this world."

 And what does Jesus mean by "this world?"
 "World" has been translated from the Greek word κόσμος (kosmos).
-This can certainly be translated to world, but what kind of world?
 According to Thayer's lexicon, κόσμος can also be used to describe "the ungodly multitude; the whole mass of men alienated from God."
 Now how does this sit in the context of Jesus' statement, where he is reflecting on the man being healed of blindness?

 Here Jesus is referring to the physical world - that place where those who have rejected God dwell.
 In this physical world, we spiritual living individuals are operating temporary physical bodies in an attempt to gain fulfillment away from God.
 Just as a driver steps into a car to drive, we have stepped into these physical bodies in an attempt to enjoy independently of God.
 This is because we, at some point, became envious of God.
 We sought what God has.
 This is why the serpent told Adam: